Polymer/polymer/PRIMER.md

 This system "just works" to the extent that changes to object sub-properties occur as a result of being bound to a notifying custom element property that changed.
 However, often imperative code needs to "poke" at an object's sub-properties directly.
 As we avoid more sophisticated observation mechanisms such as Object.observe or dirty-checking in order to achieve the best startup and runtime performance cross-platform for the most common use cases, changing an object's sub-properties directly requires cooperation from the user.

-Specifically, Polymer provides two API's that allow such changes to be notified to the system: `notifyPath(path, value)` and `setPath(path, value)`.
+Specifically, Polymer provides two API's that allow such changes to be notified to the system: `notifyPath(path, value)` and `setPathValue(path, value)`.

 Example: